kaymanb/evolution_of_light/README.txt

 Characters are objects that can interact with their environment.
 They can move, they can fight, and they can interact with items.
 Charcaters all extend the Character class.

+GLOBAL TODO:
+- Rename all instance variables of "sprite" to glyph
+- Find better naming convention for generic modules ie: NOT game.game
+- Add return values to function docstrings